Marineland of the Pacific: Closing

 Harcourt Brace Jovanovich (the owner of the SeaWorld theme park group) purchased the facility in December 1986 from a Hong Kong developer.
 At the time, the park was run down and was just breaking even.
-Restoration plans were canceled on January 30, 1987 as Harcourt claimed that the park was in more disrepair than expected.
+Restoration plans were canceled on January 30, 1987, as Harcourt claimed that the park was in more disrepair than expected.
 Yearly losses of $2 million were projected unless improvements costing $25 million were undertaken.

 Orky and Corky were moved to SeaWorld's San Diego park a few weeks after the purchase, supposedly for mating.
-Although Orky died in September 1988, Corky remains alive as of March 2024.
+Orky died in September 1988, while Corky remains alive, having turned 61 years of age in 2026.
 Rancho Palos Verdes city council passed an ordinance requiring Harcourt to maintain the park and allow public access to its beach.
 Although the company had promised to keep Marineland open, it was suddenly closed on February 11, 1987, six weeks after the sale was completed.
 Harcourt said it received bomb threats after announcing its change of heart, prompting it to lock the gates three weeks before the announced closing.
 The animals were trucked out in the middle of the night, and the new owners poured concrete into the drains so the park could not be reopened.
 Many local residents complained about the sudden closure.
 On March 1, 1987, the company announced that the park would stay closed.